khalid-naami/khalid-naami.github.io/blog/2026-04-29-dashboard-options-3d-gamma-surface-risk-topography.md

 slug: dashboard-options-3d-gamma-surface-risk-topography
 ---

-# The 3D Gamma Surface: Navigating the Topography of Market Risk
+# The 3D Gamma Surface: Navigating Market Risk Topography

 To understand the options market, one must understand its shape.
 While heatmaps and chains provide valuable data, they often hide the "topography" of the market—the peaks of intense risk and the valleys of stability.
 Within the **Dashboard Options** analytics suite, the **3D Gamma Surface** elevates your analysis to a new dimension, providing a literal landscape of market maker exposure.